Anthhon/Vodka/README.md

 - Caching
     - [ ] Session management
     - [ ] File reading cache
-    - [ ] Http caching
+    - [X] Http caching (made by browser)
 - [X] Allow user to add custom URLs
 - [X] Handle 404 errors
 - [X] Thread-pool to handle multiple requests
 - [X] Logging system to track and record events for debugging
 - [ ] Requests rate limiting from single client
+- Support for `config.properties` file type
+    - [X] Reading and parsing info from `.properties` file
-- [ ] Dynamic `config.properties` file (confuse.h)
+    - [ ] Updating server info dynamically
-- [ ] Suport for HTTPS (SSL/TLS)
+- [ ] Support for HTTPS (SSL/TLS)
 - [ ] Templating system

 # Contributing

 Contributions to the project would be really appreciated.
 Talking about your wanted features or changes in the [Issues](/issues) tab would be appreciated.
 Besides that, fork the project and do whatever you want!

 # License

 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.